Wansmer/treesj/README.md

     -- [string]: Type of configured node that must be ignored -- E.g., you probably don't want the parameters of each nested function to be expanded. recursive_ignore = {},

+    -- string: Which indent must be on the last line of the formatted node.
+    -- 'normal' – indent equals of the indent from first line;
+    -- 'inner' – indent, like all inner nodes. last_indent = 'normal',
   },
   -- If 'true', node will be completely removed from langs preset disable = false,